Scam text messages about parking tickets (PCN's)

 Originally a small rural hamlet, it was the construction of the Midland Railway and the opening of Elstree Station in 1868 that led to the expansion of Borehamwood.
 Manufacturing industry followed, particularly with the outbreak of war in 1914 and the construction of the Barnet bypass in 1927.
 The last period of significant growth occurred during the 1950s following Borehamwood's selection as a location for London overspill housing.

-Today Elstree Film Studios continues to attract major movie talent - the council owns the studios - and major blockbuster films continue to be made here, as well as popular TV programmes, such as Big Brother and Dancing on Ice.
+Today Elstree Film Studios continues to attract major movie talent - the council owns the studios - and major blockbuster films continue to be made here, as well as popular TV programmes.